JBris/linux-package-search/README.md

-arview|av      View archived details for the specified package. arsave|asv     Save the specified package to the archive. ardel|ad       Delete the specified package from the archive.
+arview|av      View archived details for the specified package. arsave|asv     Save the specified package to the archive. ardel|ad       Delete the specified package from the archive. isearch|is     Perform a full-text search of indexed content. index|i        Index the specified package for the search engine. idel|id        Delete the specified package from the index.
 ```

 Ensure that a `.env` file is included in the current directory when executing `linsearch`.